Shasthojoy/lycheejs-guide/engine/core/Environments.md

 Environment with the type `build`.

+## Serialization

+All Environments are serializable and have a `serialize()` and `deserialize(blob)` method.
+That means all definitions, settings and detected features of the current Environment instance are reusable in a sandboxed Environment.

 ## Environment Types

 The `source` type is an Environment that is built from the source